silvacms/documentation/source/wsgi.rst

 ===============================================================

 Silva now support WSGI.
-You can use Apache's ``mod_wsgi`` to directly serve it, without having it running in a different daemon and redirecting requests to it.
-This is the recommend way to use Silva for medium-sized installations.
+You can use Apache's ``mod_wsgi`` to directly serve it, without having it running in a different processus and redirecting requests to it.
+This is the recommend way to use Silva for medium-sized installations or if your prefer Apache over Nginx.

 .. contents::